 Many people have such a hard time writing about themselves either because they fear sounding boastful or worry they don’t have enough relevant experience.

-Download my checklist for crafting the perfect product manager resume and get the help you need to make the best first impression when applying for a job
+Download my guide for crafting the perfect product manager resume and get the help you need to make the best first impression when applying for a job.

 3. Interview prep (last step!)